geefr/vsgvr/readme.md

 * Rendering to SteamVR (HTC Vive), on Linux, and Windows
 * Rendering to SteamVR + Oculus Line (Quest 2) on Windows
 * Rendering to Oculus OpenXR runtime (Quest 2) on Windows
+* Rendering to Oculus Quest 2, native build for Android

+The following should work:
+* All other desktop OpenXR runtimes, which use the standard OpenXR loader

+The following might work / support is planned:
+* Monado running on an Android phone / tablet

 Feature                      | Status
 -----------------------------|--------